The 3 Most Common Ford 3.0 EcoBoost Engine Problems

 - Ignition system

-That said, there are a few factors at play here.
+We will discuss the above 3.0 EcoBoost problems through the rest of this article.
 We like the reliability of the similar 2.7L and 3.5L EB engines, and suspect the 3.0 V6 will also deliver good reliability.
-However, these are still fairly new engines.
-Time will tell if there are any other possible reliability concerns.
-Anyways, we’ll circle back to Ford 3.0 reliability at the end of the article.
+However, these are still fairly new engines, so time will tell if additional issues arise.

 If you would rather consume this content via a video, check out our Ford 3.0 EcoBoost Common Problems video below:

-1) 3.0L V6 EcoBoost Carbon Build-Up Issues
+1) Carbon Build-Up Issues

 Carbon build-up on intake valves is a topic we write about often.
 More and more engines are moving to direct injection (DI).
 It’s awesome technology for performance, economy, and emissions.
 However, carbon build-up is one downside to direct injection.
-This all applies to the Ford 3.0 EcoBoost twin turbo V6 engine.

 Engines naturally produce some oil blow-by.
 Oil then makes its way onto intake valves and ports.
 Traditional port injection sprays fuel into intake ports, and detergents wipe away any oil deposits.
-However, with the DI 3.0L EcoBoost the fuel sprays directly into the cylinder.
+However, with the DI the fuel sprays directly into the cylinder.
 There’s nothing to wipe away oil deposits, so it sticks to the intake valves and becomes carbon build-up.

 There’s a reason engines like the 2.7 and 3.5 EcoBoost are using direct and port injection.
 For whatever reason, Ford opted to not use this same setup on the 3.0 EcoBoost, so it’s prone to this carbon build-up.